Make Lightroom your workflow tool!

 Lunch each day is included.
 Lodging is available on campus $75/night, private room & bath.

 Terri Lea Smith is a freelance photographer and videographer from the Phoenix area.
+She has produced documentary and commercial work for companies such as International Rescue Committee, USA Today, Flavorpill.com, Arizona State University, PHOENIX magazine and Global Family Philanthropy.
+In 2012 she earned a B.A. in Journalism with a concentration in Digital Media from the Cronkite School of Journalism and Mass Communication at Arizona State University.
 Originally born and raised in Alabama, she has a love of documentary work inspired by the people and landscape of the Southeastern U.S. that call attention to the color and richness of life.
-This love of culture and photo essays blend with ventures into food photography.
-She has produced documentary and commercial work for companies such as International Rescue Committee, USA Today, Flavorpill.com, Arizona State University, PHOENIX magazine and Global Family Philanthropy.